Grohden/ionicSwiper/README.md

 ## Notes

-* I'm not spending too much time in this lib, so, if you find a bug or have a sugestion, you can fork, open an issue or send a PR to me :D
+* I'm not spending too much time in this lib, so, if you find a bug or have a suggestion, you can fork, open an issue or send a PR to me :D

+* I did'nt wrote directives with templates to give a better control over html structure, so you need the *swiper-container*, *swiper-wrapper* and *swiper-slides* classes and nodes.

 * I'm using **Ramda** to get a better functional approach.